RipJustice/DynamicTextPluginWP/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.txt

-Dynamic Text allows you to have dynamic text and content on your Wordpress pages and posts.
-To use this plugin, set up to 4 different domain names that are associated with 4 separate short codes.
+Dynamic Text allows you to have dynamic text and content on your Wordpress pages and posts and is effectively a localization plugin.
+To use this plugin, set up to
+4 different domain names that are associated with 4 separate short codes.

 == Description ==

-Dynamic Text allows you to have dynamic text and content on your Wordpress pages and posts.
-To use this plugin, set up to 4 different domain names that are associated with 4 separate short codes.
+Dynamic Text allows you to have dynamic text and content on your Wordpress pages and posts and is effectively a localization plugin.
+To use this plugin, set up to
+4 different domain names that are associated with 4 separate short codes.

 This plugin works as follows: